 The problem is, of course, that if you don’t proofread your work, you’re likely to miss errors that could cost you points on an assignment or make you look foolish in front of your boss.
 So how can you overcome your Procrastination When Proofreading?

 One way to trick yourself into proofreading is to set a timer for 5 minutes and start reading.
 Chances are, once you get started, you’ll find it harder to stop.
 You can also try reading your work aloud, as this can help you to catch errors that you might otherwise miss.
-Finally, it can be helpful to ask someone else to read your work for you, as they may spot errors that you’ve glossed over.
+And, it can be helpful to ask someone else to read your work for you, as they may spot errors that you’ve glossed over.

 What to Do When You’re Stuck While Proofreading